joniles/mpxj/mkdocs/docs/howto-use-fields.md

 fieldType = file.getTasks().getFieldTypeByAlias("Number of Widgets Required");
 ```

-Lastly, you _can_ actually ask retrieve the value of a field directly from the
+Lastly, you _can_ actually retrieve the value of a field directly from the
 parent entity using its alias, as shown below:

 ```java